1 <!DOCTYPE HTML PUBLIC

 302 Sets the default speed (in kbits/s) which sessions will be limited to.

-303 If this is set to 0, then throttling will not be used at all.
+0, then throttling will not be used at all.
 Note:

 304 You can set this by the CLI, but changes will not affect currently